Jess-Morrison/INDIVIDUAL-PROJECT-sorting-hat/README.md

 # Sorting Hat
-Hello and thank you for viewing my Sorting Hat project
+Hello and thank you for viewing my Sorting Hat project!

 -Primary Features : This project allows users to be randomly selected to a Hogwarts House -Target Audience : Anyone who is a lover of Harry Potter